25 September 2019

 A Parisienne from Versailles

-Tall and regal in appearance, Julie began her acting career on stage, traveling across Europe with various theater companies.
-In 1917 or 1918 (the sources differ about the date), Julie Goudeket left a Europe, ravaged by World War I to settle in New York City.
+Tall and regal in appearance, Julie began her acting career on stage, travelling across Europe with various theatre companies.
+In 1917 or 1918 (the sources differ about the date), Julie Goudeket left Europe, ravaged by World War I to settle in New York City.

 There she hid her Dutch and Jewish ancestry; she generally described herself as a ‘Parisienne’ and on an information sheet for the Paramount Public Department she later wrote that she was born at Versailles in 1901 as the daughter of Maurice Guillaume Goudal, a lawyer.